 It’s called a Man-Eater for a reason – over 5% of all the climbers attempting to climb this mountain lost their lives there.
-It has the largest mountain face in the world and the weather isn’t exactly warm and sunny even in the summer – it covers snow and slippery ice; that’s why it’s almost impossible to climb it in winter.
+It has the largest mountain face in the world and the weather isn’t exactly warm and sunny even in the summer.
+It covers snow and slippery ice; that’s why it’s almost impossible to climb mountains in winter .

 8. Mont Blanc, Italy/France

 The high altitude of the highest mountain in Europe is one of the most common reasons for fail attempts; rock slides have their share of every year’s several dozens of deaths as well.
 Still, it draws a crowd of climbers.
 Unfortunately, they’re very often unprepared, that’s why the total death toll of Mont Blanc is estimated between 6,000 – 8,000 persons.

 Or the Ogre, if you prefer, is sometimes called a mini-mountain – it doesn’t reach 4,000 meters, but it still is extremely dangerous with the largest North face in the Alps.
 Almost 4,000-meter wall of rocks and ice – sounds quite impossible and it did send a lot of climbers down to a horrible death.
 The Murder Wall, they call it.

 Also called an Ogre, but located far from the previous one.
 It has summited three times, and not because of the lack of attempts.
 It’s extremely steep which cost lives a lot of climbers – and hurt badly many more.
 People who succeed barely made it back to the basecamp – one with broken legs, the other with heavy pneumonia and broken ribs.

 Encourage or discourage?
 It certainly is not an adventure for everyone.
 But if you like to live dangerously, just make sure you’re preparing, fully-equipped, extremely careful and reasonable.
 And good luck!